ibm-cloud-docs/hpc-spectrum-symphony/testing-a-symphony-cluster-with-simple-symping-job.md

 Use this tool to test your cluster configuration.
 Running this tool is often the last step in installation to make sure you have configured your cluster properly.

-For settings, authorization, and configuration information, see [Symping: the IBM Spectrum Symphony testing tool](https://www.ibm.com/docs/en/spectrum-symphony/7.3.1?topic=workload-symping-spectrum-symphony-testing-tool).
+For settings, authorization, and configuration information, see [Symping: the IBM Spectrum Symphony testing tool](https://www.ibm.com/docs/en/spectrum-symphony/7.3.1?topic=workload-symping-spectrum-symphony-testing-tool){: external}.

 ## Testing the cluster with Symping:
 {: #symping-testing}